Building a Consulting or Coaching Relationship

 This relationship has a number of advantages.
 For one, you will never hesitate to pick up the phone and call me if you have a question or an issue to discuss.
 Since I’m already paid for, there is no reason not to draw on my knowledge and experience.

 While I charge a lot for my time, I am generous with it.
-If something comes up and we need to hold a conference call or call a special meeting, I get on a plane and come.
+If something comes up and we need to hold a zoom call, I'll make myself available.

 The retainer relationship is based on mutual trust.
 You trust that I’ll fulfill my obligations every month, I trust that you won’t abuse the relationship and task me with more work than what we had originally agreed.
 If at some point, it becomes clear that the project is more or less involved than I originally thought, we’ll meet to discuss making adjustments, either in the retainer or in the level of effort.